-The Compensation Committee granted long-term equity awards to the Named Executive Officers in March 2019 and intends to consider making grants of long-term equity awards each March.
+The Compensation Committee granted long-term equity awards to the Named Executive Officers in March 2020 and intends to consider making grants of long-term equity awards each March.
 While the Compensation Committee does not use a fixed percentage or formula, it generally targets the aggregate value of such long-term equity awards to the median of comparable positions in the Peer Group.
 For Named Executive Officers other than the Chief Executive Officer, individual long-term equity awards are recommended by the Chief Executive Officer for consideration and approval by the Compensation Committee.
 In limited instances, long-term equity awards may also be granted to recognize outstanding performance during the year or at the initiation of employment for newly hired key executives.
-During fiscal 2020, no equity awards were made to the Named Executive Officers outside of the Company's regular equity grant cycle in March 2019.
+During fiscal 2021, no equity awards were made to the Named Executive Officers outside of the Company's regular equity grant cycle in March 2020, except for an initial "make-whole" equity grant which was made to Mr. Peyovich in January 2021 and was intended to replace a portion of his then-existing cash and equity awards resulting from his former employment, which were forfeited.

-For fiscal 2020, the Compensation Committee determined that a 40%, 40% and 20% allocation among performance vesting restricted stock units, stock options and time vesting restricted stock units (based on the grant date values provided to the Compensation Committee by the Compensation Consultant) would be appropriate for long-term equity awards to be granted to the Chief Executive Officer.
-The Compensation Committee determined that an 80% and 20% allocation between performance vesting restricted stock units and time vesting restricted stock units would be appropriate for the Chief Operating Officer due to his upcoming retirement in fiscal year 2021 and that additional performance vesting restricted stock units would replace the stock options that had been traditionally granted.
-Except as described above, this allocation was consistent with the allocation of equity awards granted for fiscal year 2019.
+For fiscal 2021, the Compensation Committee determined that a 40%, 40% and 20% allocation among performance vesting restricted stock units, stock options and time vesting restricted stock units (based on the grant date values provided to the Compensation Committee by the Compensation Consultant) would be appropriate for long-term equity awards to be granted to the Chief Executive Officer.
+The Compensation Committee determined this allocation was appropriate for the Chief Executive Officer to properly incentivize his performance for fiscal 2021 and to reward his contributions to Company performance.
+The Compensation Committee did not award any performance vesting restricted stock or any stock options to Mr. Estes due to his upcoming retirement in May 2021.
+In March 2020, the Compensation Committee also determined that a 100% allocation of time vesting restricted stock units would be appropriate for the other named executive officers (except for Mr. Peyovich whose employment did not commence until January 6, 2021) in light of the economic uncertainty related to the Covid-19 pandemic and the Company's efforts to reduce its equity burn rate.